 During these last seven weeks here at Ohio State, I have had so many new experiences.
 As I have adjusted to life in Columbus, I cannot help but feel grateful for the opportunity to meet other people and grow as a person.
 Even though I am a student at one of the largest universities in the country, I have a sense of community like no other.
 I have been to Ohio State football games before, but attending as a Buckeye gives me a sense of pride like no other.
 Standing united with 100,000 other people affirms my love for this university and everyone in it.
 I am so glad that I chose to attend Ohio State and participate in Mount Leadership Society Scholars.
 I look forward to many more football games and many new friendships as my four years at this university transpire.

-Nikki Settlemyre is a first year from Wilmington, OH who is pursuing a Bachelor of Science in STEM Education with a focus in Mathematics for grades 7-12.
+Nikki Settlemyre is a second year from Wilmington, OH who is pursuing a Bachelor of Science in STEM Education with a focus in Mathematics for grades 7-12.
 Outside of the classroom, she is involved with Mount Leadership Society Scholars, Cru, and Romophos Sophomore Honorary.
 In her free time, Nikki loves to read and make new friends.
 She hopes to spend her time at Ohio State in a meaningful way and leave a lasting impact on its community.

 [ “Year in Review” is where you should reflect on the past year and show how you have evolved as a person and as a student.
 You may want to focus on your growth in a particular area (as a leader, scholar, researcher, etc.) or you may want to talk about your overall experience over the past year.
 For more information, go to: http://honors-scholars.osu.edu/e-portfolio.
 Delete these instructions and add your own post.]